 Gabrielle Garcia Biography

 Gabrielle Garcia was born on the 17th of November 1985 in the state of Rio Grande do Sul, Brazil.
-She was very sporty from the get go, practicing a variety of sports like volleyball, team handball and she was a very successful hockey player in her early and mid teens, playing in a high level team.
+She was very sporty from the get go, practicing a variety of activities such as volleyball, team handball and she was a very successful hockey player in her early and mid teens, playing in a high level team.

 Gabrielle moved to Sao Paulo with her family when she was 13 years of age.
 Her uncle trained Jiu Jitsu and she was curious to give it a try.
 She visited a local gym and took a class with a coach who went by the name “Johnny” and there she stayed for a while.